ronanmoynihan/biased-regression/README.md

 ```

 ### Issues
-Although the model appears to work ok and the outputs are similar to whats expected the gradCheck test is failing.
+Although the model appears to work ok and the outputs are similar to whats expected but the gradCheck test is failing.
 ```
  th gradCheck.lua
 ```